 Fred Hutchinson Cancer Research Center is the home of SWOG's statistics and data management center.
 At Fred Hutch, home to three Nobel laureates, interdisciplinary teams of world-renowned scientists seek new and innovative ways to prevent, diagnose and treat cancer, HIV/AIDS and other life-threatening diseases.
 Fred Hutch’s pioneering work in bone marrow transplantation led to the development of immunotherapy, which harnesses the power of the immune system to treat cancer.
 An independent, nonprofit research institute based in Seattle, Fred Hutch houses the nation’s first cancer prevention research program, as well as the clinical coordinating center of the Women’s Health Initiative and the international headquarters of the HIV Vaccine Trials Network.

 Cancer Research And Biostatistics (CRAB) is part of SWOG's statistics and data management center.
 CRAB provides data management, information technology, applications development, and project management support for SWOG.
 CRAB is a 501(c)3 non-profit organization, founded in 1997.
-CRAB is mission driven, with its goal to prevent and cure cancer.
+CRAB is mission-driven, with its goal to prevent and cure cancer.
 CRAB has pioneered the development of statistical methods and technologies to optimize cancer research.

 Nationwide Children's Hospital's Biopathology Center manages SWOG's biorepository, which includes over 800,000 tissue, blood, and other biological samples obtained during the conduct of SWOG trials.
 The bank is a public resource whose samples are available, with approval by the NCI-sponsored NCTN Core Correlative Sciences Committee, to researchers worldwide.
-Nationwide Children's Hospital is one of the largest pediatric health care and research institutions in the U.S.
+Nationwide Children's Hospital is one of the largest pediatric healthcare and research institutions in the U.S.

 Cold Spring Harbor Laboratory is a basic science partner with SWOG, providing expertise, education, and collaboration in genomics and other areas of cancer biology.
 Founded in 1890, the Laboratory has shaped contemporary biomedical research and education with programs in cancer, neuroscience, plant biology, and quantitative biology.
-Home to eight Nobel Prize winners, the private, not-for-profit Laboratory employs 1,100 people including 600 scientists, students and technicians.
+Home to eight Nobel Prize winners, the private, not-for-profit Laboratory employs 1,100 people including 600 scientists, student, and technicians.
 The Meetings & Courses Program hosts more than 12,000 scientists from around the world each year on its campuses in Long Island and in Suzhou, China.
 The Laboratory's education arm also includes an academic publishing house, a graduate school, and programs for middle and high school students and teachers.

 The Jackson Laboratory is a basic science partner with SWOG, providing expertise, education, and collaboration in genomics and other areas of cancer biology.
 The Jackson Laboratory, founded in 1929, is an independent, 501(c)3 nonprofit biomedical research institution based in Bar Harbor, Maine, with a National Cancer Institute-designated Cancer Center, a facility in Sacramento, Calif., and a genomic medicine institute in Farmington, Conn.
 It employs 1,900 staff, and its mission is to discover precise genomic solutions for disease and empower the global biomedical community in the shared quest to improve human health.